Chapter 10, Part C: The Hunter and Red Riding Hood

 To her surprise, there were already a number of patrons drinking and eating in the room.
 She blinked for a moment at the unfamiliar faces, and politely smiled.
 She forgot that with the weather that many of the residents likely spent most of their winter days drinking and dining as the hours dragged forward.

-“Miss Redley,” a stout, middle-aged woman stood up from behind the bar and scurried over.
-Without warning, she covered her in a large embrace.
+“Miss Redley.”
+A stout, middle-aged woman stood up from behind the bar and scurried over.
+Without warning, the woman covered Elanore in a large embrace.

-Elanore was startled to be greeted in such a familiar and warm fashion, but as she caught sight of the fancy rings on the lady’s hand, she recalled meeting this woman many a time before as a young girl.
+Elanore was startled to be greeted in such a familiar and warm fashion.
+As she caught sight of the fancy rings on the lady’s hand, she recalled meeting this woman many a time before.
 Mrs. Donovan was a woman who used to sit with her grandmother frequently for tea when Elanore spent her summers in this town.
-The woman was a friend of her mother’s from long ago.
-“Mrs. Donovan—“
+She vaguely recalled that the woman was a friend of her mother’s from long ago.
+“Mrs. Donovan—”

 “How is your grandmother faring today?”

-Elanore tried very hard to ignore the loud volume of the woman’s voice.
-She was a bit reserved as she responded to the woman’s question.
+Elanore tried very hard to ignore the loud volume of the woman’s voice that drew everyone’s attention towards them.
+Her response was quiet and reserved.
 “She’s up and about.
 Thank you for asking.”

 “Ah good,” the woman boomed for everyone to hear.
 “She’s just lonely is what your mother’s friends have been saying.”
 A few heads around the room nodded sagely.
 “Do you have time for a cup of tea?”

-Elanore was mortified to have these things so publicly discussed, and became somewhat anxious to leave.
-However, she was not quite sure if she decline the offer, so she politely nodded.
+Elanore was mortified to have these things so publicly discussed and became somewhat anxious to leave.
+However, uncertain whether it was rude to decline the offer, she found herself nodding.

 “Jacob—“ the woman roared, summoning a sleepy looking man to her side.
 “You watch the front while I take Miss Elanore to the back.”

 Elanore nodded politely at the man who she guessed was Mr. Donovan before following the larger than life woman to one of the back rooms where there was considerably more privacy.
 She reached for a letter in her cloak that was to be delivered to the proprietress of the inn.
-However, before she could complete her task, Mrs. Donovan spoke again, this time in a more constrained manner.
+Before she could complete her task, Mrs. Donovan spoke again, this time in a more constrained manner.
 “Your mother writes about you and your way with your siblings.
 Your grandmother also said you were studying how to take care of people.
 Would you look at my grandchildren while I fetch your tea?
-They’ve had some kind of cold for a while.”
+For a while they’ve had some kind of cold.”

-“Of course,” Elanore promptly kneeled by the two children playing with some dried beans and a set of cans stacked in the corner.
-They turned quietly to look at her, and Elanore furrowed her brow before reaching into her basket to procure a listening tube.
-They were subdued as she listened to each of them breathe.
+“Of course.”
+Elanore promptly kneeled by the two children listlessly playing with some dried beans and a set of cans stacked in the corner.
+They quietly turned to look at this guest.
+Elanore furrowed her brow before reaching into her basket to procure a listening tube and listened to each of them breathe.
 After she finished her evaluation, she sent them off to another back room with their grandmother for a nap while she finished her cup of tea.

 “Very hard, I’m afraid,” the woman answered.
 “Gertrude and Cai don’t sleep well at night.
 Quite often, they end up sleeping with me and their grandfather.”